 Why is Google Analytics important for retailers?

 We could do an entire series on Google Analytics!
 The short and simple answer is that you need data.
 You need to know how people are finding your website and products.
-You need to know the search (keyword) terms they are using, you need to know the devices they’re searching on, you need to know what states or countries they are from.
+You need to know the search (keyword) terms they are using, the devices they’re searching on, and what states or countries they are from.
 Google Analytics provides all that.

 Once you become more advanced, you can set up tracking and e-commerce goals to see how those searches translate into product sales and/or new customer inquiries.
 Google Analytics is free, like most of Google’s tools.
 So make sure you have it set up in addition to any data your e-commerce platform may provide.